How Hard Is A Master's Degree

 Imposter Syndrome

-Imposter syndrome, the feeling of being a fraud or not belonging, is common among graduate students.
+Imposter syndrome, the feeling of being a fraud or not belonging, is common among graduate students And that's really what it comes down to..

 • Acknowledge Your Accomplishments: Recognize your achievements and remind yourself of your strengths.